wendyverdonk93/docs/content/tools/multisafepay-control/add-website.md

 ---
-title : "Add a website"
+title : "Add your website"
 weight: 31
 meta_title: "MultiSafepay Control - Add a website - MultiSafepay Docs"
 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 read_more: '.'
+aliases:
+    - /faq/getting-started/how-many-websites-can-i-add-to-my-multisafepay-account/
 ---

 ## Add your website to MultiSafepay Control

 Adding your website to MultiSafepay Control is the first step to connecting your website and MultiSafepay.
-An [API key](/faq/general/glossary/#api-key) will be automatically generated once a website is added in your MultiSafepay Control.
-This will establish a connection between the two platforms.
+To do so, follow these steps:

 1. Log in to your [MultiSafepay Control](https://merchant.multisafepay.com) or [MultiSafepay Control Test environment](https://testmerchant.multisafepay.com)
 2. Navigate to _Settings → Website settings_